MegApril/dv-physical-and-nonphysical-injuries/README.md

 # Exploring Domestic Violence Injuries in Colorado (2020–2024)
 ## Urban vs Rural Disparities in Physical and Non-Physical Harm

-A relatively small number of domestic violence cases in Colorado report physical injuries.
+Comparitvely, a minority of the number of domestic violence cases in Colorado report major physical injuries.
 The majority are labeled as either **“None”** or **“Apparent Minor Injury.”** This project investigates whether these patterns differ across urban and rural counties and what this may suggest about **coercive control, underreporting, or systemic disparities in response.**

-The analysis merges DV injury data with county classification metadata to explore geographic and temporal differences.
+The analysis merges DV injury data with county classification data to explore geographic differences.
 Trends are visualized using bar graphs, faceted line plots, and urban/rural comparisons.
 Insights are drawn from five years of data (2020–2024).

 ---